 If you have ever undergone an opioid detox, you will know how difficult it is.
 Although the detoxification process does not last very long, it is physically and mentally taxing enough that some find it difficult to continue with it without assistance.

-Suppose you decide to enroll in a medical detox program.
+Suppose you decide to enroll in a medically assisted detox program.
 In that case, our team will do everything possible to make you feel comfortable.
 We will also ensure that you don’t revert to old ways and pave the way for further treatment.

 How Long Does an Opioid Detox Take?

-A common question among sufferers is, “How long will a medical detox take?”
+A common question among sufferers is, “How long will a medically assisted detox take?”
 The truth is that opiate detox does not have a predetermined timeline.
 Each person experiences symptoms in slightly different ways.

 A few rules can help them know what to anticipate.
 After the final dose, the first signs of withdrawal appear six to twelve hours later.
 If someone uses long-lasting opiates, it may take up to 30 hours before withdrawal symptoms occur.